Jerrabomberra

 The level of residential development activity in Jerrabomberra is very low in comparison to the average area assessed nationally by AreaSearch

-Jerrabomberra has substantially lower development levels compared to Rest of NSW and national averages.
-New developments consist of 60% detached houses and 40% medium to high-density housing, marking a shift from the current 86% houses.
+Jerrabomberra's development levels are substantially lower than Rest of NSW and below national averages.
+New development consists of 60.0% detached houses and 40.0% medium and high-density housing, marking a shift from the current 86.0% houses.
 This change suggests diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.
-The area has an estimated population of 2157 people per dwelling approval, reflecting its quiet development environment.
-Future projections show Jerrabomberra adding 472 residents by 2041 according to the latest AreaSearch quarterly estimate.
+The estimated population per dwelling approval is 2157 people, indicating Jerrabomberra's quiet development environment.
+Future projections show an addition of 475 residents by 2041 (AreaSearch quarterly estimate).

 Frequently Asked Questions - Development